$50,000 Email Lists

-In a busy world full of signal and noise, how can you be sure that your best customers are hearing from you, getting important messages about products and offers they would like to hear about, and that you are staying on top of their mind?
+In a busy world full of signal and noise, how can you be sure that your best customers are:

 Easy: an email list.

-If you keep it small, you can really get bang-for-your-buck, and it works best for small businesses that regularly have new or seasonal products and offers.
+If you keep it small, you can really get bang-for-your-buck, and it works best for businesses that regularly have new or seasonal products and offers.
+For example:

-- Grocers can send a message about seasonal arrivals and new or exotic products.
+- Grocers can send a message about seasonal arrivals or new and exotic products

-- Wine bars can send a message about a new delivery of hard to get or in some other way special wine.
+- Wine bars can send a message about a new delivery of hard to get or special wine

-- Florists can send a message about unique arrangements in short supply.
+- Florists can send a message about unique arrangements that are in short supply

 And their customers love this newsletter.